1.01 Bylaws in Force

 11.03 Member of Council

-Only Regulated Members in Good Standing are eligible to be elected to the Council.
+Only Regulated Members in Good Standing with an active practice permit are eligible to be elected to the Council.

 Only Regulated Members in Good Standing may vote at Annual General Meetings and Special Meetings of the College.